 From~(\ref{eq:alphabet1})--(\ref{eq:alphabet2}), it turns out that, as time elapses, the error probablities do not vanish exponentially.
 As a matter of fact, they do not vanish at all.
-This situation is in contrast to what happens in the case of running consensus strategies with decaying step-size studied in the literature~\cite{running-cons,asymptotic-rc,Bracaetal-Pageconsensus,MouraLDGauss,MouraLDnonGauss,MouraLDnoisy}.
+This situation is in contrast to what happens in the case of running consensus strategies with diminishing step-size studied in the literature~\cite{running-cons,asymptotic-rc,Bracaetal-Pageconsensus,MouraLDGauss,MouraLDnonGauss,MouraLDnoisy}.
 We wish to avoid confusion here.
-In the decaying step-size case, one does need to examine the effect of large deviations~\cite{MouraLDGauss,MouraLDnonGauss,MouraLDnoisy} for large $n$, quantifying the rate of decay to zero of the error probabilities {\em as time progresses}.
-In the adaptive context, on the other hand, where {\em constant} step-sizes are used to enable continuous adaptation and learning, the large-deviation analysis is totally different, in that it is aimed at characterizing the decaying rate of the error probabilities {\em as the step-size $\mu$ approaches zero.}
+In the diminishing step-size case, one does need to examine the effect of large deviations~\cite{MouraLDGauss,MouraLDnonGauss,MouraLDnoisy} for large $n$, quantifying the rate of decay to zero of the error probabilities {\em as time progresses}.
+In the adaptive context, on the other hand, where {\em constant} step-sizes are used to enable continuous adaptation and learning, the large deviations analysis is totally different, in that it is aimed at characterizing the decaying rate of the error probabilities {\em as the step-size $\mu$ approaches zero.}

 Returning to the detection performance evaluation~(\ref{eq:alphabet1})--(\ref{eq:alphabet2}), we stress that the steady-state values of these error probabilities are unknown, since the distribution of $\by^\star_{k,\mu}$ is generally unknown.
-However, the large-deviation result offered by Theorem 3 allows us to characterize the {\em error exponents} in the regime of small step-sizes.
+However, the large deviations result offered by Theorem 3 allows us to characterize the {\em error exponents} in the regime of small step-sizes.

-Theorem 3 can be tailored to our detection setup as follows (suffixes $0$ and $1$ are used to indicate that the statistical quantities are evaluated under ${\cal H}_0$ and ${\cal H}_1$, respectively):
+Theorem 3 can be tailored to our detection setup as follows (subscripts $0$ and $1$ are used to indicate that the statistical quantities are evaluated under ${\cal H}_0$ and ${\cal H}_1$, respectively):

 {\em \textsc{Theorem 4:} (Detection error exponents).
 For $h\in\{0,1\}$, let $\Gamma_h$ be the decision regions --independent of $\mu$-- and assume that $\psi_h(t)<\infty$ for all $t\in\mathbb{R}$, and define: \beq \omega_h(t)\dfz\int_{0}^{t}\frac{\psi_h(\tau)}{\tau}d\tau. \eeq Then, for all $k=1,2,\dots,S$, Eq.(\ref{eq:mainres2}) holds true, namely, \beq \boxed{ \lim_{\mu\rightarrow 0} \mu\, \ln\alpha_{k,\mu}=-S\,{\cal E}_0, \qquad \lim_{\mu\rightarrow 0} \mu\, \ln\beta_{k,\mu}=-S\,{\cal E}_1 } \eeq with \beq \boxed { {\cal E}_0=\inf_{\gamma\in \Gamma_1} \Omega_0(\gamma),\qquad {\cal E}_1=\inf_{\gamma\in \Gamma_0} \Omega_1(\gamma) } \eeq where $\Omega_h(\gamma)$ is the Fenchel-Legendre transform of $\omega_h(t)$. } ~ $\square$